 How is MLML affiliated with the California State University (CSU) system?

-MLML serves as the marine science graduate program for a consortium of 6 CSU campuses: CSU East Bay, CSU Monterey Bay, CSU Stanislaus, Fresno State, Sacramento State, San Francisco State, and San José State.
-Every student in the MLML program is officially enrolled through one of these campuses.
-Students register for classes, pay tuition/fees, and receive financial aid through this “home campus,” and this campus also awards the official diploma and transcripts.
+MLML serves as the marine science M.S. program for a consortium of 7 CSU campuses: CSU East Bay, CSU Monterey Bay, CSU Stanislaus, Fresno State, Sacramento State, San Francisco State, and San José State.
+Of those 7 campuses, 5 are currently accepting yearly applications for the MLML M.S. program: CSU East Bay, CSU Monterey Bay, CSU Stanislaus, Sacramento State, and San José State.
+Every student in the MLML program must officially enroll (and apply for admission) through one of these CSU campuses.
+Of our current students, about 75% are enrolled through CSU Monterey Bay as their "home campus," and about 25% through San José State University.
+MLML students register for classes, pay tuition/fees, and receive financial aid through this “home campus,” and this campus also awards the official diploma and transcripts.
 All classes and academic programs are held at MLML’s main facility in Moss Landing.

 Does MLML admit new students for the spring semester?